Croftfoot

-Croftfoot (Croaftfuit, Bun a' Chroit) is a residential area on the southeastern side of the Scottish city of Glasgow.
+Croftfoot (Croaftfuit, Bun na Croite) is a residential area on the southeastern side of the Scottish city of Glasgow.
 It is bordered by Castlemilk to the south and King's Park (both the public park and the residential neighbourhood) to the west within Glasgow, and by the Rutherglen areas of Spittal to the east and Bankhead to the north (across the Cathcart Circle Lines railway).
 Historically within the civil parish of Cathcart in Renfrewshire, it is within the Linn ward of Glasgow City Council.

 History

 Named after an old steading which was situated at the eastern end of the present day Croftfoot Road, where the Castlemilk Burn now enters a culvert downstream from the site of Castlemilk House, Croftfoot's housing stock almost entirely comprises grey-roughcast cottage flats, constructed in the 1930s by MacTaggart & Mickel and rented out by the Western Heritable Investment Company.
 The homes went up for sale from the mid-1950s and many have since been upgraded internally and externally.
 In 2007, hundreds of householders in the area received substantial council tax refunds after it was found that their homes had been incorrectly placed in too high a 'band' for the size and standard of property since the system was introduced 14 years earlier.
 Among the few exceptions to the predominant housing style are a pair of sandstone workers' cottages located at the southern edge of the King's Park on Croftpark Avenue, dating from the mid-19th century when it was a rural estate.